 The benefits of using cycling shoes

 Just like everything in this world, there are some upsides and downsides to any purchase.
 Let’s take a look at some upsides of cycling shoes such as added stability, more power, and of course comfort.

 1. Added Stability

 By having your shoes connected to the pedal, your foot does not move around the pedal.
-This is a massive benefit if you are cycling for a long time or in wet conditions.
+This is a massive benefit if you are cycling for a long time (like with gravel bikes) or in wet conditions.

 You genuinely feel connected to the bike, and it gives you the confidence to push yourself and the bike harder.